PrefectHQ/prefect/docs/orchestration/flow_config/storage.md

 ### CodeCommit

-[CodeCommit Storage](/api/latest/storage.html#codecommit) is a storage option that uploads flows to a CodeCommit repository as `.py` files.
+[CodeCommit Storage](/api/latest/storage.html#codecommit) is a storage option for referencing flows stored in a CodeCommit repository as `.py` files.

 ```python
 from prefect import Flow